-- The right way to choose a texture pattern of a room is to analyze for which room it is for; a bedroom’s ceiling texture should be different from the kitchen or study room.
+- The right way to choose a textured pattern for a room is to analyze which room it is for; a bedroom’s ceiling texture should be different from the kitchen or study room.

-- For getting rusty appearance of a room, you should choose rough textures rather than a smooth one.
+- For getting a rusty appearance in a room, you should choose rough textures rather than a smooth ones.

 - Avoid choosing heavily textured designs for a small room.

 - For keeping the house simple and elegant that goes with any theme, the most popular choice is a smooth textured ceiling.